mvolkmann/blog/src/github/actions.md

 TODO: Are there some outside of the marketplace that are totally free?

-A shell command can execute a shell script that exists in the repository.

 ## Configuring Workflows

 Workflows for a repository are configured by YAML files